 - Can create mouth sores, especially after adjustment

-Clear braces are new contenders on the dental market and refer to either ceramic braces or clear plastic retainers.
-Ceramic braces work much like traditional braces but are made of ceramic that’s nowhere near as noticeable.
+Clear aligners are new contenders on the dental market and refer to either ceramic braces or clear plastic retainers.
+Ceramic braces work much like the traditional but are made of ceramic that’s nowhere near as noticeable.
 By comparison, plastic retainers are a removable solution that effectively remolds teeth over time.
 These aligners are typically worn for just two weeks, with patients required to keep them in for between 20-22 hours a day.

 - More aesthetically pleasing